 Earlier in the meeting Dobbins stood in the audience, behind rows filled with indignant supporters, and listened as board member Greg Hodge read the detailed, eight-page fact-finding report aloud.

 The allegations of inappropriate behavior were brought to the board's attention last month by two district employees and a consultant who worked with the 17-year-old girl, as well as a friend of the girl's, the committee's report revealed.
-The student, who has since graduated and gone to college, served as a student trustee on the board of education.

 The inquiry was forwarded to the police, who investigated and found there was no basis for criminal charges.
 But the district proceeded with its own investigation to determine if any ethical breaches took place.